Hudson, Massachusetts: Local government

 The Town of Hudson has an open town meeting form of government, like most New England towns.
-The executive assistant is an official appointed by the Select Board who is responsible for the day-to-day administrative affairs of the town.
+The Town Manager (formerly titled Executive Assistant) is an official appointed by the Select Board who is responsible for the day-to-day administrative affairs of the town.
 They function with authority delegated to the office by the town charter and bylaws.
-The current executive assistant is Thomas Gregory.
+The current Town Manager is Thomas Gregory.
 The Select Board is a group of publicly elected officials who are the executive authority of the town.
 The Select Board was formerly known as the Board of Selectmen.
 The title was officially changed by an affirmative vote of Article 26 of the Hudson Town Meeting on May 1, 2021.
-There are five positions on the Hudson Select Board, currently filled by Michael Burks, Scott R. Duplisea, Fred P. Lucy II, Shawn Sadowski and James D. Quinn.
+There are five positions on the Hudson Select Board, currently filled by Scott R. Duplisea, Judy Congdon, Diane G. Bemis, James D. Quinn, and Steven C. Sharek.
 The Select Board elect from among their membership the positions of chairman, vice-chairman, and clerk.

 The Massachusetts legislature abolished the Middlesex County government in 1997.
 Former county agencies and institutions reverted to the control of the state government of the Commonwealth of Massachusetts.
 Certain county government positions, such as District Attorney and Sheriff, still function under the state government instead of a county government.

 Education

 Hudson's local public school district is Hudson Public Schools, a district open to Hudson residents and through school choice to any area students.
-The superintendent of Hudson Public Schools is Dr. Marco C. Rodrigues.
+The superintendent of Hudson Public Schools is Dr. Brian Reagan.
 Prior to starting ninth grade Hudson students may choose to attend either Hudson High School or Assabet Valley Regional Technical High School.
 Assabet Valley Regional Technical High School is open to students from Berlin, Hudson, Maynard, Northborough, Southborough, Westborough, and Marlborough.